Skip to Content

 Whisk in the milk.

-Sift together the flour, baking powder, and 1 t (5 ml) Lemon & Black Pepper Seasoning onto baking paper.
+Sift together, the flour, baking powder, and 1 t (5 ml) Lemon & Black Pepper Seasoning onto baking paper.

-Pour the dry ingredients into the wet ingredients, and whisk until smooth.
+Mix the dry ingredients into the wet ingredients, and whisk until smooth.

 Pour the batter over the hot chicken and mushroom filling in the dish.

-Mix the thinly sliced mushrooms with the other 1 t (5 ml) Lemon & Black Pepper Seasoning and a little oil, and arrange on top of the batter.
+Season the thinly sliced mushrooms with the other 1 t (5 ml) Lemon & Black Pepper Seasoning and a little oil, and arrange on top of the batter.

 Bake for 40 minutes, until golden brown.
+Serve hot.

 Basket